burger

 sign

-11. Enter the password for the email address to connect.
+11. Enter the password of the email address to connect.

 12. Click on the blue Connect button: